danielhmeir/oneness/books.md

 ## Psychology

 - [The Map of Consciousness](https://www.amazon.com/dp/1401959644?psc=1&ref=ppx_yo2ov_dt_b_product_details) by David Hawkins explains the levels of human consciousness.
 It's a must for everyone.
+- My take on the levels of consciousness based on Qabbala, Yoga and experience is [here](levels-of-consciousness.md)

 ## Transurfing